ilyasiquesx/knowledge-market-msa/README.md

 * Authentication service is used only to create user or to give access to users.
 * Forum service is a domain backend.
 It allows users to ask questions, give answers.
 Users are also allowed to edit or delete their entities such as questions or answers.
 * Notifications service is used to generate notifications for users.
-Every user will know when he gets answered.
+Every user will know when he is got answered.
 * Mailing service is similar to notification service, but it uses a smtp channel to notify users using email.

 ### Default service endpoints: